top of page

 Synopsis

+In the decaying Appalachian town of Burnt Ridge, West Virginia, during the 1990’s, fifteen-year-old Daniel exists on society’s margins.
+Scarred by his mother’s death and his best friend’s disappearance, he’s resigned to a life of isolation.
+But when newcomer Lucas abruptly arrives at school, the two boys form an immediate and intense connection.
 Lucas however, is under the brutal control of a man named Nate Pitchford, an ex-convict and meth cook, who’s on the run from both a vicious drug cartel and a mysterious, shadowy organization called The Network.
-So as Lucas reluctantly opens up about his shocking past, Daniel becomes increasingly consumed by his need to get Lucas to safety at all costs, and eventually, as the violence draws to a head, the two boys are forced to hit the road, embarking on a desperate cross-country adventure against a backdrop of civil unrest and climate collapse.
+So over the next eighteen months, as Lucas slowly and reluctantly opens up about his shocking past, Daniel becomes increasingly consumed by his need to get Lucas to safety at all costs, and eventually, as the violence draws to a head, the two boys are forced to hit the road, embarking on a desperate cross-country adventure against a backdrop of civil unrest and climate collapse.

 Their journey across America via the great plains and the neon chaos of Las Vegas, finally ends on the blood-soaked streets of Los Angeles, and what begins as an escape, turns into a desperate fight for survival, a fight which will test their loyalty, courage, and even their understanding of what it means to be alive.
 Will the boys learn to survive on the streets of a hostile city?
 Will they find the home and family they’ve always longed for?
 Will Lucas ever learn the awful truth of where he came from?
 Why is there no record of his birth?
 And did he really murder his father before leaving Burnt Ridge?

 As the two boys navigate LA’s treacherous criminal underworld, they’re aided by an unlikely crew of allies, including a trainee journalist, a Russian street kid, a Hollywood actress, a millionaire entrepreneur, a savage anarchist drug dealer from the Valley, and their two new friends, Jack and Kade, a couple of runaway pickpockets from Texas.
-Together, they navigate LA’s treacherous maze of slums, chop-shops, car lots, clubs, beaches and penthouses, all while confronting addiction, blinding heat, starvation, violent hobos, hostile gangs, deranged film stars, sorority houses, illegal raves, and their own traumatic pasts.
-But as the years turn, and their wealth, influence and sanity spiral out of control, Daniel must face his most terrifying fear yet — that in saving Lucas from Nate, he might have actually lost him forever.
+Together, they navigate LA’s hazardous maze of slums, chop-shops, car lots, clubs, beaches and penthouses, all while confronting addiction, blinding heat, starvation, violent hobos, hostile gangs, deranged film stars, sorority houses, illegal raves, and their own traumatic pasts.
+But as the years turn, and their wealth, influence and sanity begin to spiral out of control, Daniel must face his most terrifying fear yet — that in saving Lucas from Nate, he might've actually lost him forever.

 Set deep within a mystical American landscape shimmering with superstition and menace, Every Bright Thing exposes the devastating impact of addiction, abuse, and mental illness on vulnerable queer youth abandoned by an uncaring system.
 This visceral bildungsroman explores the beauty and brutality of the human experience, exploring how belief, hope, and art can transform even the most desperate of circumstances.
-Epic in scope yet intimate in focus, Every Bright Thing is both a maximalist love story and a tragic modern fairytale — an unflinching portrait of two teen boys fighting to create their own definition of family, safety, and home, in a world determined to destroy them.
+Epic in scope yet intimate in focus, Every Bright Thing is both a maximalist love story and a tragic modern fairytale — an unflinching portrait of two teen boys fighting to create their own definitions of family, safety and home, in a world determined to destroy them.

 “I think every book should take risks, and be experimental to a certain